 Madge Thurlow Macklin (1893 – 1962) was an American medical geneticist.

-Macklin made fundamental contribution to statistical analysis of human genetics, and her major research interests analyzed family histories and studies of twins to determine the hereditary aspects of cancer.
-Expert researcher with over 200 papers published.
+Macklin made a fundamental contribution to statistical analysis of human genetics; her major research analysed family histories and studies of twins to determine the hereditary aspects of cancer.
+She was an expert researcher with over 200 papers published.

 - 1914 – AB, Goucher College, Baltimore